Nottinghamshire: Physical geography

 Nottinghamshire, like Derbyshire, and South Yorkshire, sits on extensive coal measures, up to 900 m thick, and occurring largely in the north of the county.
 There is an oilfield near Eakring.
 These are overlaid by sandstones and limestones in the west, and clay in the east.
 The north of the county is part of the Humberhead Levels lacustrine plain.
 The centre and south west of the county, around Sherwood Forest, features undulating hills with ancient oak woodland.
 Principal rivers are the Trent, Idle, Erewash, and Soar.
 The Trent, fed by the Soar, Erewash, and Idle, composed of many streams from Sherwood Forest, run through wide and flat valleys, merging at Misterton.
-A point just north of Newtonwood Lane, on the boundary with Derbyshire is the highest point in Nottinghamshire; at 205 m, while Silverhill, a spoil heap left by the former Silverhill colliery, a man-made point often cited as the highest, reaches 204 m.
+A point just north of Newtonwood Lane, on the boundary with Derbyshire is the highest point in Nottinghamshire; at 205 m, while Silverhill, a spoil heap left by the former Silverhill colliery, a human-made point often cited as the highest, reaches 204 m.
 The lowest is Peat Carr, east of Blaxton, at sea level; the Trent is tidal below Cromwell Lock.

 Nottinghamshire is sheltered by the Pennines to the west, so receives relatively low rainfall at 641 to 740 mm annually.
 The average temperature of the county is 8.8–10.1 degrees Celsius (48–50 degrees Fahrenheit).
 The county receives between 1321 and 1470 hours of sunshine per year.